Summer 2021 Theme Weeks*

 - Tuesday: Landmark buildings (Empire State Building, Eiffel Tower)

 - Wednesday: Transportation systems (trains, subways, taxi cabs, ferries)

 - Friday: Final preparations and unveiling of campers’ creations

-Week 2 (June 29-July 3): Future Chefs, Five Course Meal In A Week
+Week 2 (June 28-July 2): Future Chefs, Five Course Meal In A Week Limited space available!

 Campers will don aprons to create a five course meal.
 We will utilize the garden in our own backyard to enhance each course, enabling our young, aspiring chefs to follow the cycle of food from harvest to table.
 While the campers will focus on creating and enjoying one course per day, they will gain an understanding about the processes involved in creating a full, healthy meal.
 On Friday, the campers will receive the recipes for each course so that they may help cook a special dinner for family and friends.
 Bon appetit!

 - Monday: Summer soup

 - Wednesday: Salad